Deep Reinforcement Learning for FlipIt Security Game

 \section{Introduction}

 Game theory has been commonly used for modeling and solving security problems.
 When payoff matrices are known by all parties, one can solve the game by calculating the Nash equilibria of the game and by playing one of the corresponding mixed strategies to maximize its gain (or symmetrically, minimize its loss).
 However, the assumption that the payoff is fully known by all players involved is often too strong to effectively model the type of situations that arise in practice.
 It is therefore useful to consider the case of incomplete information and apply reinforcement learning methods which are better suited to tackle the problem in these settings.
-In particular, we examine the two-player game FlipIt \cite{bib:flipIt} where an attacker and a defender compete over a shared resource and where agents deal with incomplete observability.
-In this work, we train our model to estimate the opponent's strategy and to learn the best-response to that strategy.
-Since these estimations highly depend on the information the model gets throughout the game, the challenge comes from the incomplete and imperfect information received on the state of the game.
-Our goal is for the adaptive agents to adjust their strategies based on the observations of their opponents' moves.
-Good FlipIt strategies will help each player implement their optimal cost-effective schedule.
+In particular, we examine the two-player game \nf{FlipIt} \cite{bib:flipIt} where an attacker and a defender compete over a shared resource and where agents deal with incomplete observability.

-In this paper, we begin by presenting the motivation behind FlipIt and the previous studies related to the game.
-We provide a description of the game framework, as well as its variants, and describe our approach to solving the game.
-We present the results obtained by our model against basic renewal strategies and compare its performance to the Greedy strategy.
-Then, we generalize the game to an $n$-player game and analyze the results.
-The last section of this paper is an overview of the future work we would like to explore.